KARNATISAITHARUN/documentation/using-ocular/tutorials/beautifulcpgs.md

 	1063
 ```

-We see that `java2cpg` has recursively unpacked the WAR to detect a
+Notice that `java2cpg` has recursively unpacked the WAR to detect a
-total of 1303, 240 if which were automatically selected for inclusion
+total of 1303 packages, 240 of which were automatically selected for inclusion
-in the CPG, while 1063 packages have been discarded via the default
+in the CPG, and 1063 packages were discarded via the default
 blacklist.
-The next step is to review the skipped packages to see if any relevant packages have been skipped.
+The next step is to review the skipped packages to see if any relevant packages have been excluded.

 ```
 grep 'Skipping' packages.txt| less
 ```

-See for yourself that no relevant packages have been excluded, as the default blacklist contains only names of common libraries and frameworks such as `spring` or `log4j`.
-Next, we examine the list of included packages.
+The results indicate that no relevant packages have been excluded, as the default blacklist contains only names of common libraries and frameworks such as `spring` or `log4j`.
+Next, examine the list of included packages

 ```
 grep 'Included' packages.txt| less
 ```

-Among the packages `jenkins`, `lib.jenkins`, `org.jenkins`, and `org.jenkinsci`, libraries such as `gnu.crypt` and `winstone` were apparently not on the blacklist and would therefore be included in the CPG.
-This is not desirable, as we are interested in finding vulnerabilities in Jenkins, and not in one of its dependencies.
-In this particular case, a good choice is therefore to simply use a whitelist that includes jenkins and hudson packages (hudson is Jenkin's predecessor).
+Among the packages `jenkins`, `lib.jenkins`, `org.jenkins`, and `org.jenkinsci`, libraries such as `gnu.crypt` and `winstone` are apparently not on the blacklist and would therefore be included in the CPG.
+This is not desirable, since the goal is to find vulnerabilities in Jenkins, and not in one of its dependencies.
+In this particular case, a good choice is therefore to simply use a whitelist that includes Jenkins and Hudson packages (Hudson is Jenkin's predecessor).

 ```
 time ./java2cpg.sh subjects/jenkins.war -nb -w jenkins,org.jenkins,org.jenkinsci,lib.jenkins,hudson
 ```

-The resulting CPG is 44 MB in size, as opposed to the CPG generated using the default blacklist, which is 70MB in size.
-Subsequent analysis of this CPG will now focus on the Jenkins code and skip libraries such as `hudson`, and `gnu.crypt`, which were included originally only due to lack of blacklisting.
+The resulting CPG is 44 MB in size, in contrast to the 70MB CPG generated using the default blacklist.
+Subsequent analysis of this CPG focuses on the Jenkins code and skips libraries such as `hudson`, and `gnu.crypt`, which were included originally only due to lack of blacklisting.

-However, without telling it which classes one is interested in, the resulting
+However, by not telling `java2cpg` which classes are of interest, the resulting
-CPGs may contain to little code, or too much.
-There is no way for the tool
+CPGs may contain too little code, or too much. `java2cpg` does offer
-to know which classes you are interested in, however, the tool does offer
-capabilities for the user to quickly select Java packages of
+capabilities for you to quickly select Java packages of
 interest.
-We demonstrate these capabilities in this tutorial.

-It is important to note that blacklisting a package is *not* removing the calls to this package.
-Blacklisting just avoids an analysis of the package and thus add the content of the package to the CPG.
-Meaning, if we blacklist hudson we still see the calls to this dependency but not what is inside of these calls.
+It is important to note that blacklisting a package is **not** removing the calls to this package.
+Blacklisting just avoids an analysis of the package and while still adding the content of the package to the CPG.
+In other words, if Hudson is blacklisted, calls to this dependency are still shown in the CPG, but not what is inside of these calls.